prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 4: Assign Admin Role

-Select the admin role checkbox to grant administrative privileges.
+Use the checkbox to assign roles.
+This determines the user's initial permissions in the system, you can update these in future

 ![Step 4: Assign Admin Role](./screenshots/user.cy.ts/4_assign_admin_role.png)